TriNet Group (NYSE:TNET) Issues FY 2021 Earnings Guidance

-TriNet Group (NYSE:TNET) last posted its quarterly earnings data on Sunday, October 24th.
-The business services provider reported $1.31 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.79 by $0.52.
-The company had revenue of $1.10 billion during the quarter, compared to analyst estimates of $246.40 million.
-TriNet Group had a net margin of 5.88% and a return on equity of 37.63%.
-The company’s revenue was up 12.8% on a year-over-year basis.
-During the same quarter last year, the business posted $0.43 earnings per share.
-Equities research analysts expect that TriNet Group will post 4.06 earnings per share for the current year.

-In other TriNet Group news, Director H Raymond Bingham sold 415 shares of the business’s stock in a transaction dated Wednesday, August 4th.
+In other TriNet Group news, Director Martin Babinec sold 70,000 shares of TriNet Group stock in a transaction dated Thursday, August 12th.
+The stock was sold at an average price of $90.01, for a total transaction of $6,300,700.00.
+Following the completion of the transaction, the director now owns 2,576 shares of the company’s stock, valued at approximately $231,865.76.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director H Raymond Bingham sold 415 shares of the firm’s stock in a transaction that occurred on Wednesday, August 4th.
 The shares were sold at an average price of $85.31, for a total transaction of $35,403.65.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, SVP Samantha Wellington sold 15,193 shares of the business’s stock in a transaction dated Thursday, July 29th.
-The stock was sold at an average price of $81.92, for a total transaction of $1,244,610.56.
-Following the sale, the senior vice president now directly owns 73,651 shares in the company, valued at $6,033,489.92.
 The disclosure for this sale can be found here.
-Insiders sold 142,278 shares of company stock valued at $12,730,030 in the last ninety days.
-Insiders own 39.30% of the company’s stock.
+Insiders have sold 128,910 shares of company stock valued at $11,663,632 in the last quarter.
+Company insiders own 39.30% of the company’s stock.

 TriNet Group, Inc provides human resources solutions including industry solutions to small and mid sized businesses.
 Its services include payroll processing tax administration, employee benefits and a human resource technology platform with online and mobile tools and also employee onboarding and termination, compensation reporting, expense management, and benefits enrollment and administration.